AlexandreRozier/DeepCombi/backlog.md

 # 03 - 07 /  05

 - Discussion with nico, avoid batchnorm that reduces to gaussian our data distribution
-- Avoid mean centering, fucks everything up
+- Avoid mean centering when it's not for SVM
 - Baselines on 10 000 syn data:

 | Baseline   | Max train acc | Max val acc      | AUC Roc         |